Daniel Zampieri: Formula Renault 3.5 Series

+Zampieri at the 2011 Nürburgring World Series by Renault round.

 Zampieri graduated to the Formula Renault 3.5 Series for the 2010 season, partnering Federico Leo at Pons Racing.
 He finished the season in ninth place after securing podium places at both Motorland Aragón and Spa–Francorchamps.
 His season, however, was not without incident.
 He was disqualified from the second races at both Hockenheim and Barcelona and banned from starting the opening race at Silverstone after an altercation with ISR Racing team boss Igor Salaquarda after Zampieri felt that their driver Filip Salaquarda had blocked him during qualifying.

 After testing extensively for the team during the off–season, Zampieri joined new team BVM–Target for the 2011 season, racing alongside Sergio Canamasas.